The Low Down on HPV

 - Cervical cancer

 HPV can affect both men and women alike.
-The rising rates of HPV have been more of a concern for the anatomically female population due to the severe consequence of cervical cancer, 80% of which have been attributed to an HPV infection.
-Severe cancer-linked complications in men are rarer than that of women, which is why prevention and treatment has been heavily focused on women in the past.
-Most men have no symptoms, so diagnosis of HPV is quite difficult.
+The rising rates of HPV have been more of a concern for the anatomically female population.
+Cancer-linked complications in men are rarer than that of women, which is why prevention and treatment have been heavily focused on women in the past.
+Most men have no symptoms, so the diagnosis of HPV is quite difficult.
 It can only be made when external genital warts are seen.
 Grade school boys are now being included in a school-based mandate to vaccinate against HPV to decrease transmission.